jpvanegasc/DiffusiveRandomWalk/README.md

 ```bash
 g++ -std=c++11 -fopenmp program_name_here.cpp
 ```
-However, makefiles are included to save time and effort in this matter, and diferent debugging, profiling and optimization checks are also automatized.
+However, makefiles are included to save time and effort in this matter for some files, and diferent debugging, profiling and optimization checks are also automatized.
 Please do check the following table:

 ### Implemented Automatization
 | Shell Command   | What it does oversimplified                                               |